LukeSmithxyz/landchad/content/cron.md

 -   `*` designates \"everything\".
 Our command above has a `*` in the day of month and month columns.
 This means it will run regardless of the day of the month or month.
 -   The hour option uses 24 hour time.
-3 = 3AM, while use 15 for 3PM.
+3 = 3AM, while we'd use 15 for 3PM.

 ### More examples

-Let\'s add another job, our backup job (for the purposes of this our backup command is just called `backup`).
+Let\'s add another job, our backup job (for the purpose of this our backup command is just called `backup`).
 We want to run `backup` every evening at 11PM.
-Once we work out the timings for this we can add the to the same file as the above by running `crontab -e` This would mean our full crontab would look like this:
+Once we work out the timings for this we can add this new job to the same file as the above by running `crontab -e` This would mean our full crontab would look like this: